pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration-file.md

 category: deployment
 ---

+<!-- markdownlint-disable MD001 -->

 # TiDB Configuration File

-<!-- markdownlint-disable MD001 -->

 The TiDB configuration file supports more options than command-line parameters.
-You can find the default configuration file in [here](https://github.com/pingcap/tidb/blob/master/config/config.toml.example) and rename it to `config.toml`.

-This document describes the options that are not involved in command line options.
-For command line options, see [Configuration Flags](/dev/reference/configuration/tidb-server/configuration.md).
+You can download the default configuration file [`config.toml.example`](https://github.com/pingcap/tidb/blob/master/config/config.toml.example) and rename it to `config.toml`.
+This document describes only the options that are not involved in [command line options](/dev/reference/configuration/tidb-server/configuration.md).

 ### `split-table`